StanChart penalty a blow for Hong Kong as city looks to clean up image

 The Hong Kong authorities have been working hard to restore the city’s reputation after a 2008 review by international anti-money laundering watchdog Financial Action Task Force (FATF) found several major weaknesses in the city’s overall anti-money laundering oversight.

-The next FATF inspection, scheduled for March and April, is seen as a crucial test for Hong Kong since a bad mark could undermine its status as a financial center.
+The next FATF inspection, scheduled for March and April, is seen as a crucial test for Hong Kong since a bad mark could undermine its status as a financial centre.

 “This doesn’t look good for Hong Kong,” said Keith Pogson, senior partner, financial services, Asia Pacific at EY.
 “Anti-money laundering is a very big focus of the government, and the regulators and banks have done a huge amount of work on this.”